MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/calendar-screen-overview.md

 * [Show different details about an event](calendar-screen-overview.md#show-different-details-about-an-event).
 * [Hide nonblocking events](calendar-screen-overview.md#hide-non-blocking-events).

-If you want to modify the screen further, use the [calender-screen reference](./calendar-screen-reference.md) as a guide.
+If you want to modify the screen further, use the [calendar-screen reference](./calendar-screen-reference.md) as a guide.

 ### Specify the calendar